Cat Dandruff: Identifying The Causes & Best Treatment Solutions

 Lack of Skin Moisture

 Dandruff is a symptom of dry skin.
-A cat that's lacking skin moisture and natural oils can often suffer from itchy skin and dandruff.
-The issue can worsen in hot summer months when cats are overexposed to heat.
-Cats can get sunburns just like humans, another source of damaged, flaky skin.
+Cats with flaky skin lacking moisture and natural oils often suffer from itchy skin and dandruff.
+The issue can worsen in hot summer when cats are overexposed to heat.
+Cats can get sunburns like humans, another source of damaged, flaky skin.

 Obesity